 Data in Table (7) demonstrated how orange byproducts affected the groups of obese experimental rats' blood lipid profiles.
-The positive control obese rat group that ingested the DIO exhibited high values for the blood lipid profile (CHO, TGs, LDL-c, and VLDLc) and low HDL-c, according to the current findings.
+The positive control obese rat group that ingested the DIO exhibited high values for the blood lipid profile (TGs, CHO, VLDL-c, LDL-c, and low HDL-c, according to the current findings.
 Chromium, orange peels, and orange pulps treatment decreased their prominent levels and elevated HDL-c.
 When related to the positive control group, the administration of chromium with orange peels or pulps combination obviously had synergistic effects on lowering CHO and LDL-c levels.
-Citrus flavonoids may have a lipid-lowering effect as because of their antioxidant properties, suppression of the absorption of oxidized LDL by macrophages, and decreased LDL aggregation and oxidation of LDL cholesterol.
-When compared to a hypercholesterolemic diet, diets supplemented with 10 and 20% orange powder significantly lowered T. lipids, CHO, TGs, and LDLc in rats [59].
-In the same context, modelling based on systematic reviews of RCTs reveals that modest and sustained weight loss (5-10 kg) in individuals with overweight or obesity is linked to decreased levels of LDL-c, CHO, and TGs as well as elevated levels of HDL-c [60,61,62].
+Citrus flavonoids may have a lipidlowering effect as because of their antioxidant properties, suppression of the absorption of oxidized LDL by macrophages, and decreased LDL aggregation and oxidation of LDL cholesterol.
+When compared to a hypercholesterolemic diet, diets supplemented with 10 and 20% orange powder significantly lowered T. lipids, CHO, TGs, and LDL-c in rats [59].
+Modeling derived from systematic reviews of randomized controlled trials suggests that modest and sustained weight loss (5-10 kg) in individuals who are overweight or obese correlates with increased HDL-c and decreased levels of TGs, CHO, and LDL-c [60,61,62].